-Nobody enjoys the horrid experience of getting to the airport to find out their flight has been delayed, gone are your carefully laid plans of getting to the hotel, dropping of your bags and hitting the beach all before dinner!
+Nobody enjoys the experience of getting to the airport to find out your flight has been delayed, gone are your carefully laid plans of getting to the hotel, dropping of your bags and hitting the beach all before dinner!
 You’ve lost some greatly valuable time!

-The same can be said for some research equipment, it arrives and you get that initially excitement of the endless opportunities, but then you realise that before you can start you must read a 200 page instruction manual, and then wait 6 months for a training course – Not Quasi Vivo®.
+The same can be said for some research equipment, it arrives and you get that initial excitement of the endless opportunities, but then you realise that before you can start you must read a 200 page instruction manual, and then wait 6 months for a training course – not for Quasi Vivo®.

 One of the many benefits of Quasi Vivo® is that it is easy to use, or so our users say – see video!